insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/SapB1/2021-12-27-Sap-Business-One.md

 Application configuration is an integral activity prior to the process of integration.
 If your chosen application is SAP Business One, credentials need to be provided for validating the agent.
-Here you will find the detailed description on how to configure the agents for the application of SAP Business One, attributes and action, and the Troubleshooting issues.
+Here you will find the detailed description on how to configure the agents for the application of SAP Business One, attributes, action and the Troubleshooting issues.

+SAP Business One is an ERP software platform specifically intended for small and medium-size businesses.
+SAP Business One (also known as SAP B1) was designed with the idea that smaller companies need ERP software to help manage their business, but not the kind of ERP that large and complex organizations need.
+It has functional modules for finance, customer relationship management, warehousing and production management, purchasing and procurement, and reporting and analytics.

 **Note : This document is for the SAP Business One version >=8.8**

-## Prerequisites for SAP Business One Configuration
+## Pre-requisites for SAP Business One  Configuration

+1. Create an account in SAP Business One and Login into it.
+2. **Username** and **Password** to access the application.
+3. You need to know the APIs of the application.

+## On-Premise Agent Configuration

+### Installation of On-Premise Agent

+You need to install the agent on your local server.
+To Know about On-Premise Agent Configuration, [Click here](/deployment/Deployment-Configuration/#on-premise-agent-configuration).

-1. Select the application SAP Business One from the [APPS](/processflow/components-of-processflow/#left-panel) section of the APPSeCONNECT Portal in ProcessFlow Designer Page.
+### Configure the SAP Business One Application in the Agent

-2. Create and [deploy](/processflow/deploying-and-executing-processflow/) a processflow in the cloud portal with SAP Business One as source or destination application.
+1. [Create a processflow](/getting%20started/create-your-first-processflow/) with SAP Business One as source or destination application, and [deploy](/processflow/deploying-and-executing-processflow/) the processflow in On-Premise agent.
+2. Open the agent and click the checkbox in Settings Panel.
+3. Move into the  App Configurational Panel of the agent and configure the details of the respective application.

-## Configure the SAP Business One Application in the Agent
+### Steps to Configure the credentials in the Agent

 1) Open APPSeCONNECT Agent by providing correct credentials.